 At Rising Tide, the faculty designs the curriculum.
-Teachers develop courses that reflect our school's philosophy, explore the central questions and ideas in each discipline, and align with state requirements.
+Teachers work together with Curriculum Coordinators and School Leaders to develop courses that reflect our school's philosophy, explore the central questions and ideas in each discipline, and align with state requirements.